LazizbekDev/Web_scraper/README.md

 ## Scraping Modes
 1. **Service** – uses the configured scraping provider.
 Best for large scale, rotating proxies, or when Chromium is unavailable.
-2. **Browser** – uses Puppeteer headless Chromium locally.
-Ideal for React/SPA content when running on a machine with enough resources.
+2. **Browser** – uses `puppeteer-core` paired with `@sparticuz/chromium` so it works on Render, Vercel, Netlify, AWS Lambda, or any serverless/container runtime.
 3. **Hybrid** – tries the headless browser first for complete rendering, and falls back to the service if the browser step fails.

 Use `SCRAPER_RENDER_JS=true` with service mode if your provider supports server-side JS rendering and you prefer managed infrastructure.